atmovantage/ifxweather/wp-content/plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 5.43 =
+* Fix an issue when archiving dynamic files on export
+* Support custom upload path for multisites
+* Add support for various cache plugins

+= 5.42 =
+* Catch E_PARSE error on mu-plugins import
+* Fix an issue with stop export that doesn't clean up the storage directory
+* Initialize new cache instead of flushing the existing one on import/export

+= 5.41 =
+* Fix an issue when replacing serialized values on import
+* List files in chunks
+* Convert svg images to png
+* Check if backups are readable before displaying them on "Backups" page
+* Display version incompatibility notification on export/import/restore screen
+* Fix double port issue on Bitnami
+* Fix an issue on multisite export with cloud extensions

+= 5.40 =
+* Test plugin up to WordPress 4.5

+= 5.39 =
+* Fix a bug in uploads path replacement

+= 5.38 =
+* Deactivate mu-plugins if fatal error appears on import

+= 5.37 =
+* Validate the archive before import

+= 5.36 =
+* Add OneDrive to readme.txt
+* Fix a typo on import

+= 5.35 =
+* Add OneDrive to export/import pages
+* Fix a bug when WordPress was used without a db prefix
+* Fix a problem when downloading wpress files
+* Improve the log system

+= 4.19 =
+* Fixed an issue with options cache

+= 4.18 =
+* Fixed an issue with large media files
+* Fixed an issue with status file being cached

+= 4.17 =
+* Set "Tested up to" WordPress 4.4

+= 4.16 =
+* Fix an issue with the transport layer on export/import

+= 4.15 =
+* Fix an issue with resovling mechanism on export/import

+= 4.14 =
+* Fix an issue with database import

+= 4.13 =
+* Add new mechanism for resolving HTTP requests

+= 4.12 =
+* Fix an issue with Google Drive extension

+= 4.11 =
+* Fix content filters on export

+= 4.10 =
+* Add HTTPS URL replacement
+* Fix an issue when PDO is not available

 = 4.6 =
 * Fix an issue when the plugin was getting stuck on "Done creating an empty archive"
 * Fix an issue when the plugin was getting stuck during import